pranjal5ingh/pranjal5ingh/Readme.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=pranjal5ingh" alt="pranjal5ingh" /></a> </p>

+## 👨‍💻 About Me

+I’m **Pranjal Singh**, a passionate software developer who enjoys solving real-world problems through clean, efficient, and scalable code.
+I primarily work with **Java, Spring Boot, and MySQL**, building backend systems that are reliable, secure, and optimized for real-world applications.

+Along with backend development, I also develop **Android applications** using **Kotlin**, focusing on clean architecture, modern UI/UX practices, and performance-driven development.
+Working on both backend and mobile platforms helps me understand the complete lifecycle of real products.

+I believe in strong fundamentals, continuous learning, and writing software that stands the test of time.
+Whether I’m building backend APIs, developing Android apps, or exploring new technologies, my goal is simple — **create meaningful, impactful software that delivers real value.**

 - 👨‍💻 All of my projects are available at [https://github.com/pranjal5ingh](https://github.com/pranjal5ingh)

 - 💬 Ask me about **• Java • Spring Boot • Android Development • Kotlin**